Overview of Building Canopy Inspection in Hong Kong

-Because of the nature of a reinforced concrete canopy, vulnerabilities are inherent and with this specific types of testing and assessments are required to be carried out.
+Because of the nature of a reinforced concrete canopy, vulnerabilities are inherent, and with this, specific types of testing and assessments are required to be carried out.
 These range in terms of comprehensiveness, from visual inspections to non-destructive and also destructive tests.
-Canopies are exposed to the elements they are designed to protect people from, such as rain and sunshine, while concrete structures, by their very nature, incorporate specific issues that need to be identified and consequently resolved.
+Canopies are designed to protect people from the elements, for example rain and sunshine, and as such they are exposed to the elements themselves.
+Concrete structures by their very nature can be succeptible to specific issues that need to be identified and consequently resolved.

 A non-destructive test is the use of an electromagnetic covermeter, with a survey carried out to detect reinforcements within the concrete.
 This gives an impression of the quality, strength and condition of a canopy.
 Meanwhile, an open up survey is invasive but may be deemed necessary to get a fuller picture of the status of a canopy’s condition.

 Water seepage can also be investigated, as well as tensile testing of reinforcements, along with a corrosion survey.
 Carbonation may need to be established along with its depth, by determining the chloride content.
-Crack mapping is a way of identifying where there are cracks within the concrete which in essence is primarily caused by shrinkage during the drying process.
-The extent of cracking and how destructive this is can be identified before a full report is made on what any possible solutions are, and the time and cost implications of these.
+Crack mapping is a way of identifying where there are cracks within the concrete, which in essence is primarily caused by shrinkage during the drying process.
+The extent of cracking and how destructive it can be needs to be identified before a full report is made on what any possible solutions are, and the time and cost implications of these.